 - Neuropharmacology and neurochemistry

-- Application to the Graduate School
+- Complete graduate application to the Graduate School (apply by December 15)

 - 3.25 grade point average

 - Three letters of recommendation from individuals who are able to comment on the student’s academic abilities and potential for success in graduate studies

 - Proof of a Baccalaureate Degree and official transcripts of all undergraduate and graduate course work

 - International students for whom English is not their primary language must show English language proficiency by one of the following:

 - TOEFL examination score at or above 550 (paper-based test and a 5.0 on the TWE test), 213 (computer-based test), or 79 (internet-based test/iBT)

 - IELTS test score of 6.5 or higher